latest nhpb_banner 1__compressed2

 Charlotte and Mecklenburg emergency rental assistance

 The emergency housing and rent program requires the tenant to agree to case management as well as a crisis resolution plan.
 It also requires that the landlord not to evict the tenant, so the landlord also needs to agree to participate.
 The landlord also needs to agree to consider rent relief, including forgiveness of late fees, as part of the emergency financial assistance program.
-The financial assistance and cash grants provided amounts to a maximum of $150 per month for rent for up to 90 days, which implies a maximum of $450 per family per year.
+The financial assistance and cash grants provided amounts to a maximum amount per month as well as one time payments.

 In order to qualify for Emergency Housing and Rent Assistance, tenants must meet most or all of the following criteria: